1992 Formula One World Championship

 The 1992 Formula One World Championship was the 46th season of FIA Formula One motor racing.
 It featured the 1992 Formula One World Championship for Drivers and the 1992 Formula One World Championship for Constructors, which were contested concurrently over a sixteen-race series that commenced on 1 March and ended on 8 November.
-Nigel Mansell won the Drivers' Championship, and Williams-Renault won the Constructors' Championship.
+Nigel Mansell, in what would prove to be his final full season in Formula One, won the Drivers' Championship and Williams-Renault won the Constructors' Championship.